 201.65 PROPERTY SEIZED SUBJECT TO FORFEITURE.
-Officers who seize property for forfeiture in accordance with Section 11470 of the Health and Safety Code shall notify the Asset Forfeiture Coordinator, Gang and Narcotics Division.
+Officers who seize property for forfeiture in accordance with Section 11470 of the Health and Safety Code must notify the Asset Forfeiture Coordinator, Gang and Narcotics Division (GND).

 201.70 COMPLAINTS MADE AGAINST ARMED FORCES PERSONNEL.
 A complaint against a member of the Armed Forces shall be reported on an Employee's Report, Form 15.07.00, except when the complaint results in an arrest or crime report.
 The Employee's Report shall be forwarded to the Liaison Officer, Detective Support and Vice Division.

 201.73 REPORTING THE ATTEMPT SUICIDE, DEATH OR SERIOUS ILLNESS/INJURY OF ARMED FORCES PERSONNEL.
-When a deceased or seriously ill or injured person requiring hospitalization is identified as a member of the Armed Forces of the United States (Manual Section 4/615.10), or when a member of the Armed Forces of the United States attempts suicide, a telephonic notification shall be made to the Department Command Post, Real-Time Analysis and Critical Response Division (RACR), by the officer reporting.
+When a deceased or seriously ill or injured person requiring hospitalization is identified as a member of the Armed Forces of the United States (Manual Section 4/615.10), or when a member of the Armed Forces of the United States attempts suicide, a telephonic notification shall be made to the Department Command Post, Department Operations Center (DOC), by the officer reporting.
 The notification shall, when practicable, include:

 The foregoing information shall also be included, when practicable, in the Death Report, Form 03.11.00.

 201.75 ARMED FORCES PERSONNEL NOT BOOKED-RELEASED TO ARMED FORCES POLICE UNITS.
-When officers release Armed Forces personnel directly to Armed Forces police units without making a booking, a telephonic notification shall be made to the Department Command Post, Real-Time Analysis and Critical Response Division (RACR), giving the reason for detention and release, the Armed Forces police unit receiving, and the service member's:
+When officers release Armed Forces personnel directly to Armed Forces police units without making a booking, a telephonic notification shall be made to the Department Command Post, Department Operations Center (DOC), giving the reason for detention and release, the Armed Forces police unit receiving, and the service member's:

-The following information concerning an officer from another jurisdiction shall be furnished to the Department Command Post, Real-Time Analysis and Critical Response Division (RACR):
+The following information concerning an officer from another jurisdiction shall be furnished to the Department Command Post, Department Operations Center (DOC):

 Note: Recordation of an officer's information, does not fulfill the requirement of out‑of‑jurisdiction officers who request authority to act as peace officers within the City (Manual Section 4/215).